-Special Needs Travel to Florida: Top Attractions & Things to Do
+Special Needs Travel to Florida: Attractions, Things to Do

 By Hilda Mitrani

-When visiting some of Florida’s hidden treasures, a few extra considerations can assure a memorable trip for the entire family.
-Here are just a few Florida attractions for special needs families.
+Here are just a few Florida attractions and activities for special needs families.

-Shelling at Sanibel and Captiva Islands are considered among the top worldwide spots for shelling due to the tremendous variety and the immense quantity of shells that wash ashore.
+Sanibel Island and Captiva Island are considered among the top spots worldwide for shelling, with a tremendous variety and immense quantity of shells that wash ashore.
 And that’s just one part of its allure.
 On these barrier islands, dolphin water cruises, some of which are staffed by Sanibel-Captiva Conservation Foundation docents, are a popular way to view the animals in their natural playground.

 Dolphins abound in Florida’s warm waters and plentiful reefs, so you can see them swimming around the peninsula, from Destin’s Southern Star Dolphin Cruises in Northwest Florida to St. Augustine’s Eco Tours on the Atlantic.

-Pensacola is home to the National Naval Aviation Museum and the Blue Angels flight team.
-They’re a top attraction in Northwest Florida.
-While the Pensacola Lighthouse is much less frequented, it offers a spectacular view of the fliers when they’re performing.
-Climbing up the 177 wrought-iron steps is like occupational therapy, but the thrill is when the storied naval pilots buzz by.
-Afterward, stroll through the on-site keeper’s house, which is a museum on the region’s centuries-old Spanish-Colonial past.
+The Pensacola Lighthouse offers a spectacular view.
+Climbing up the 177 wrought-iron steps is like occupational therapy, but afterward you can stroll through the on-site keeper’s house, which is a museum on the region’s centuries-old Spanish-Colonial past.

 The Schoolhouse Children's Museum & Learning Center in Boynton Beach engages young children in playful discovery through two floors of hands-on, interactive, learning exhibits that integrate the arts, humanities and sciences in a historical setting.
 In this original schoolhouse, children can play and learn through workshops, guest presentations, classes and other educational programs.
 Using the museum’s interactive exhibits, visitors learn how children lived in the early 1900s in South Florida.
 The low-tech environment and cozy setting is perfect to keep wandering kids engaged and in-sight.